metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_v1beta2.md

 - `introspection_endpoint_uri` (String) URI of the token introspection endpoint which can be used to validate opaque non-JWT tokens.
 - `jwks_endpoint_uri` (String) URI of the JWKS certificate endpoint, which can be used for local JWT validation.
 - `jwks_expiry_seconds` (Number) Configures how often are the JWKS certificates considered valid.
 The expiry interval has to be at least 60 seconds longer then the refresh interval specified in 'jwksRefreshSeconds'.
 Defaults to 360 seconds.
+- `jwks_ignore_key_use` (Boolean) Flag to ignore the 'use' attribute of 'key' declarations in a JWKS endpoint response.
+Default value is 'false'.
 - `jwks_min_refresh_pause_seconds` (Number) The minimum pause between two consecutive refreshes.
 When an unknown signing key is encountered the refresh is scheduled immediately, but will always wait for this minimum pause.
 Defaults to 1 second.
 - `jwks_refresh_seconds` (Number) Configures how often are the JWKS certificates refreshed.
 The refresh interval has to be at least 60 seconds shorter then the expiry interval specified in 'jwksExpirySeconds'.
 Defaults to 300 seconds.
 - `listener_config` (Dynamic) Configuration to be used for a specific listener.
 All values are prefixed with listener.name._<listener_name>_.